This article was originally published following the draw for the 2019 Rugby World Cup in May.

-After Wednesday's draw you have to feel for Conor O'Shea.
+Following the draw you have to feel for Conor O'Shea.
 His mission to take Italy to the quarterfinals in 2019 just got a heck of a lot tougher having been drawn with current champions New Zealand and two-time winners South Africa.
 Yes, the Azzurri beat the Springboks last time they met in November, but it would take a brave man to bet against South Africa restoring some pride in their national game by the time the World Cup rolls around.

 With Italy staring at a hiding to nothing, the opportunity is there for the likes of Georgia or Romania to pounce.
 Who knows whether either of those Eastern European countries will come any closer to Six Nations entry in the next two years, but a big scalp in Japan could pile more pressure on rugby's powerbrokers in the north to reconsider their position.
 Georgia's ship may have sailed, however, after the retirements of Davit Zirakashvili and Mamuka Gorgodze, coupled with their route out of pool play which would require at the very least a win over Australia or Wales.

 Let's not forget Fiji, Samoa and Tonga either, or the United States and Canada.
 At least one tier two nation should get a win over a tier one counterpart, which you would then hope triggers further support and investment in the second echelon to bridge the gap.